Microsoft CEO Satya Nadella to employees on coronavirus crisis: ‘We need the world to do well’

 Nadella added that Microsoft is in a position to help slow the pandemic by demonstrating leadership in the face of adversity and maximizing the company’s biggest strength — bringing people, ideas and solutions together quickly through tech.
 He mentioned the company’s work to bring “trusted news and facts” about COVID-19 to LinkedIn members and on Bing, while working with Facebook, Google and Twitter to bring “authoritative content” to those platforms and “combat fraud and misinformation about the virus.”

-Also, he added, the company has provided tech infrastructure to telemedecine and for video chats with patients most vulnerable to the virus.
+Also, he added, the Redmond company has provided tech infrastructure to telemedicine and for video chats with patients most vulnerable to the virus.
 A Power Platform template released by the company last week, he added, enables customers to share information and collaborate during a crisis.

 Locally, he wrote, Swedish Hospital and other treatment centers in Seattle are using Microsoft applications to manage bed counts and inventories of critical supplies.
 On a broader scale, the company is collaborating with governments to “help them engage citizens, share guidance and enable employees to work remotely” while schools and universities are using Microsoft tools for remote learning.